arpan-52/Finalflash/README.md

-# FinalFlash
+# Finalflash

-**FinalFlash** is a tool for correcting radio interferometric images using the uGMRT primary beam model.
+**Finalflash** is a tool for correcting radio interferometric images using the uGMRT primary beam model.
 Inspired by Vegeta’s ultimate attack in Dragon Ball Z, this tool provides accurate corrections for uGMRT FITS images.

 <p align="center">